During the application process, parents/guardians are required to complete a form giving their consent for their child to participate in a course.

 Following a course it is beneficial for the group or organisation to give the students the opportunity to sit for 10 minutes as part of their daily schedule.
 Participation in this by the children should be voluntary.

-In special cases it may be possible to organise a 2-day residential course.
+In special cases it may be possible to organise a two-day residential course.